25 Best Things to Do on Molokai, Hawaiʻi

 21. Paddlers Restaurant & Bar

-Paddlers Restaurant may look like your typical American bar, but the one thing I really appreciate about Paddlers is how diverse their menu is!
+Paddlers Restaurant may look like your typical American bar from the outside, but one thing I really love about Paddlers is how diverse their menu is!

-By this, I mean there’s so much more to their menu than burgers and fries that will surely make everyone in your group happy, as this is actually an ʻahi melt, not a burger.
+By this, I mean there’s so much more to their menu than burgers and fries, which will surely help everyone in your group find something they’ll love.
+For example, this is actually an ʻahi melt, not a burger!

-Additionally, Molokai closes down early, meaning that if you get back to Kaunakakai a little later in the evening, Paddlers may be one of the only places that’s open, which is why I recommend saving it for a night that you plan on catching the sunset on the West Side before driving back.
+Additionally, I’ve said it before, but it’s important to highlight that Molokai closes down early, meaning that if you get back to Kaunakakai a little later in the evening, Paddlers may be one of the only places in town that’s open.
+This is why I recommend saving it for a night when you plan to catch the sunset on the West Side before driving back into town.

 22. Molokai Shores

-Furthermore, if relaxing around the resort is more important to you than staying in the nicest place, I can confidently say that Molokai Shores has a much nicer beach than Hotel Molokai!
-In fact, Hotel Molokai has nearly no beach at all in front of their property.
+However, if relaxing around the resort is more important to you than staying in the nicest room, I can confidently say that Molokai Shores has a much nicer beach than Hotel Molokai!
+In fact, Hotel Molokai has nearly no beach in front of their property for visitors to enjoy.

 23. Molokai Wharf (Sunset)

-On the surface, the Molokai Wharf may not look like much, but the reason why myself and other locals appreciate it is because of how quick and convenient it is to catch the sunset from Kaunakakai.
+The Molokai Wharf is a long jetty in Kaunakakai that, on the surface, may not look like much, but the reason why I and other locals appreciate it is because of how quick and convenient it can be to catch the sunset right from town!

 Google Maps Directions: Molokai Wharf